-The negative effects of smoking on one’s health will be news to no-one.
+The negative effects of smoking on one’s health will be news to no one.
 Cigarettes can increase the risk of cancer, heart attacks, stroke and damage to the lungs, as well as cause heart disease.
 “Absolutely you shouldn’t smoke, because it makes [all] the other risk factors worse,” Professor Scott says.

 Cholesterol is a fatty substance made by the liver and is essential for the body to function normally.
 There are two kinds, HDL and LDL, but if the latter is too high, your risk of heart disease is increased because excess can build up in the artery walls causing them to narrow.

-Cholesterol is present in some foods, but Professor Scott says that a change in your diet will only reduce your cholesterol by around 5 percent.
+Cholesterol is present in some foods, but Professor Scott says that a change in your diet will only reduce your cholesterol by around 5 per cent.
 “If your LDL cholesterol is high, you need medication.
-And unfortunately that usually means statins,” he explains.
+And unfortunately, that usually means statins,” he explains.

-High blood pressure is known as hypertension and can put strain on all the other organs, including the heart.
+High blood pressure is known as hypertension and can put a strain on all the other organs, including the heart.
 It is measured with a simple non-invasive test in which a cuff is wrapped around the upper arm and inflated.